PCOS what to eat nutrition

 3. Focus on fiber.

-Great sources of fiber include fruit, vegetables, leafy greens, nuts and seeds.
+Great sources of fiber include fruit, vegetables, leafy greens, legumes, whole grains like brown rice, nuts and seeds.

 4. Include a healthy fat.

-Healthy fats can be nuts, seeds, avocado, and vegetable oils such as olive oil.
+Healthy fats can include nuts, seeds, avocado, and vegetable oils such as olive oil.

 Shop the Article: